paladin-t/b8/docs/manual.md

 ## Welcome to BASIC8

 BASIC8 is an integrated fantasy computer for game and other program development.
-Users can create, share and play cartridges in a BASIC dialect, with retro 8-bit style flavour, and some built-in tools for editing sprites, maps, sounds, etc.
+Users can create, share and play disks in a BASIC dialect, with retro 8-bit style flavour, and some built-in tools for editing sprites, maps, sounds, etc.

 It's encouraged to share your creativity.
-All cartridges are shared under the [CC-BY](https://creativecommons.org/licenses/by/4.0) license, if the author hasn't explicitly chosen other licenses.
+All disks are shared under the [CC-BY](https://creativecommons.org/licenses/by/4.0) license, if the author hasn't explicitly chosen other licenses.
 Every code, sprite, map and other data are viewable and editable to other users, it is recommended to learn and communicate with each other, also allowed to derive from other users' work or even cooperate together.
 The only community guidelines are just to be polite and respectful to other people and their work too; and, don't do anything bad.

 For the moment, BASIC8 is released for PC only, however, there are plans for porting to other systems.